 A roof flashing is the sheet metal installed at any breaks, joints or edges on your roof to prevent leaks.
 Flashings are usually composed of aluminum or galvanized metal and can be easily repaired.

 Clogged Gutters & Drains

-Clogged drains, improperly installed seals, corrosion issues, and downspout sizing problems are common reasons for roof leaks.
+Clogged drains, bad seals, corrosion, and improper downspout sizing are all common reasons for roof leaks.

 These are common in roofing systems with unusual or irregularly shaped penetrations.
 They are made to be watertight, but excessive wear & tear occasionally results in leaks.
 These are also known as pourable sealer pocket leaks.

 Air Conditioning Stands

 HVAC curb flashings, pitch pan, deficient cabinetry, and condensation issues can be typical sources of a roof leak.

 Splitting can be caused by excessive pressure, ponding water or simply poor workmanship.